Highland Clearances: Patrick Sellar

 Now that capital funding was available, the first big sheep farm was let at Lairg in 1807, involving the removal of about 300 people.
 Many of these did not accept their new homes and emigrated, to the dissatisfaction of the estate management and Lady Sutherland.
 In 1809, William Young and Patrick Sellar arrived in Sutherland and made contact with the Sutherland family, becoming key advisors to the owners of the estate.
 They offered ambitious plans which matched the wish for rapid results.
 Lady Sutherland had already dismissed the estate's factor, David Campbell, in 1807 for lack of progress.
 His replacement, Cosmo Falconer found his position being undermined by the advice offered by Young and Sellar.
 In August 1810 Falconer agreed to leave, with effect from 2 June 1811, and Young and Sellar took over in his place.

 Young had a proven track record of agricultural improvement in Moray and Sellar was a lawyer educated at Edinburgh University; both were fully versed in the modern ideas of Adam Smith.
 They provided an extra level of ambition for the estate.
 New industries were added to the plans, to employ the resettled population.
 A coal mine was sunk at Brora, and fishing villages were built to exploit the herring shoals off the coast.
 Other ideas were tanning, flax, salt and brick manufacturing.

 The first clearances under the factorship of Young and Sellar were in Assynt in 1812, under the direction of Sellar, establishing large sheep farms and resettling the old tenants on the coast.
 Sellar had the assistance of the local tacksmen in this and the process was conducted without unrest—despite the unpopularity of events.
-However, in 1813, planned clearances in the Strath of Kildonan were accompanied by riots: an angry mob drove prospective sheep farmers out of the valley when they came to view the land, and a situation of confrontation existed for more than six weeks, with Sellar failing to successfully negotiate with the protesters.
+However, in 1813, planned clearances in the Strath of Kildonan were accompanied by riots: an angry mob drove prospective sheep farmers out of the valley when they came to view the land.
+A situation of confrontation existed for more than six weeks, with Sellar failing to successfully negotiate with the protesters.
 Ultimately, the army was called out and the estate made concessions such as paying very favourable prices for the cattle of those being cleared.
 This was assisted by landlords in surrounding districts taking in some of those displaced and an organised party emigrating to Canada.
 The whole process was a severe shock to Lady Sutherland and her advisers, who were, in the words of historian Eric Richards, "genuinely astonished at this response to plans which they regarded as wise and benevolent".